Vinidex PE pipes are produced in a range of sizes between 16 mm to 1000 mm diameter, and these pipes can be joined by a variety of methods.

 When a controlled electrical current is passed through the resistance wire, there is a temperature increase, the resulting heat being transferred to the jointing surfaces until melting occurs.
 The joint surfaces are held under pressure until cooled.

-Vinidex electrofusion fittings require an Electrofusion welder capable of barcode scanning and an output range of 8-48v.
+Vinidex electrofusion fittings require an Electrofusion welder capable of barcode scanning.
 The fittings’ barcode contains the fusion parameters required to successfully complete the fusion process.
 Power supply should be 240 Volt 50Hz, single phase supply.
 Where a generator is used, please seek technical advice regarding minimum size requirements as this varies according to the power required by the fitting.

-Vinidex electrofusion fittings use a single connection pin of 4.0 mm diameter.
+Vinidex electrofusion fittings use connection pins of 4.0 mm diameter.

 Electrofusion control boxes must not be used in explosive atmospheres.
 In deep trenches, tunnels, or mine workings, the power source may require approval by the local electricity utility.